dispel4py/dispel4py/doc/intro.rst

 **Processing Elements**
 	A processing element (PE) is a computational activity which encapsulates an algorithm, services and other data transformation processes — as such, PEs represent the basic computational blocks of any Dispel4Py workflow.
  	Users can import existing processing elements from a remote registry, or register new PEs, either by writing new ones or by creating compositions of existing PEs.
-	A Dispel4Py processing element has a specific structure: a class that extends :py:class:`verce.GenericPE.GenericPE` and overrides the :py:func:`~verce.GenericPE.GenericPE.process` method.
+	A Dispel4Py processing element has a specific structure: a class that extends :py:class:`dispel4py.GenericPE.GenericPE` and overrides the :py:func:`~dispel4py.GenericPE.GenericPE.process` method.
 In addition, a PE must indicate its specification as a graph node:
 	 * The names of inputs and outputs
 	 * The input types that are consumed by the PE
 	 * The output types that are produced by the PE